wapinheiro/vas_1.5/README.md

 You can find detailed logs in the `scripts/logs/` folder after running the script.
 # VAS - Data Analysis and Visualization

-This project processes and visualizes VAS (Visual Analysis System) data, creating interactive charts for offset analysis.
+This project processes and visualizes multiple CTD2 runs data, creating interactive charts for offset analysis.

 **Project Folder Architecture**